stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 ## 3. Tension Universe encoding (effective layer)

 All content in this block is at the effective layer.
-We describe state spaces, observables, mismatch functionals, tension tensors, invariants, singular sets, and encoding classes.
-We do not describe any hidden generative rules or any explicit mapping from raw gauge fields or path integrals to internal TU fields.
+It describes internal TU objects such as state spaces, observables, mismatch functionals, tension tensors, invariants, singular sets, and encoding classes.

+Throughout this section:

+* all observables and tension values are interpreted with continuous semantics, in line with `Semantics: continuous` in the header metadata,
+* nothing in this section describes how to construct a Yang Mills theory from first principles, only how to organize summaries if such a theory or approximation exists.

 ### 3.1 State space